5 Client Onboarding Mistakes That Are Costing You Clients

 Mistake #5: One-Size-Fits-All

 What it looks like: Every client goes through the exact same onboarding process regardless of service type, industry, or project size.
+The SEO client answers the same questions as the branding client.
+The $2,000 retainer gets the same welcome as the $20,000 engagement.

-• Service-specific templates with only relevant questions
+- Service-specific templates with only relevant questions (marketing clients get marketing questions; dev clients get technical questions)

 The Common Thread